svgdotjs/svg.js/README.md

 Visit the [SVG.js test page](http://svgjs.com/test) if you want to check compatibility with different browsers.

 Important: this library is still in beta, therefore the API might be subject to change in the course of development.

+## Acknowledgements & Thanks

+Documentation kindly provided by [DocumentUp](http://documentup.com)

+SVG.js and this documentation is released under the terms of the MIT license.